AMyriadseviltwin/Obsidian/Death in Space/World Info/GLOSSARY.md

 Bulky, canister-like object, (Cont.)

 ---
-#### Shipbreaker
+#### Shipbreaking
-Nickname for those who break apart ships for parts and salvage, known for its decent mortality rate due to hazards involved.
+A profession involving breaking apart spacecraft for parts and salvage.
+Workers are known for being disgruntled, as the job is known for its decent mortality rate due to hazards involved.
 Most shipbreakers in Tenebris either work or have worked for [[CORPORATIONS#HEPHAESTUS SHIPWORKS|Hephaestus Shipworks]].

 ---
 #### Supermatter